 - 1. Development Size The minimum size of a cluster development shall be five acres. - 2.
 Dimensional Standards The minimum lot size, width and setbacks may be reduced by up to forty percent from the specifications of the prevailing zoning district.
-Where a proposed cluster development abuts developed residential

-- parcels in an adjoining neighborhood, lots that touch the pre-existing neighborhood shall have their minimum lot width specified at the average of the minimum lot width of the two neighborhoods.1 - 3.
-Density No cluster development shall exceed the maximum permissible density allowed in its designated conventional district.
+The City Council may require larger lot sizes if, in the opinion of the Council, smaller lot sizes would be incompatible with adjoining developments. - 3.
+Density No cluster development shall exceed the maximum permissible density allowed in its designated general use district.
 Road right-of-ways may be counted to compute density. - 4.
 Required Open Space At least twenty percent of the total project area shall be reserved as commonly held open space.
-Not more than twenty-five percent of the land used to fulfill this requirement shall be located in a designated floodway. - 5.
+Not more than twenty five percent of the land used to fulfill this requirement shall be located in a designated floodway. - 5.
 Open Space The required open space shall be preserved in a natural or vegetative state.
-Retention or detention ponds or areas shall not be included in the calculation of open space unless they use naturalizing techniques like berming, contouring, landscaping and/or natural materials.
-Street rights-ofway, building areas, parking lots and yards held in individual ownership shall not count as open space. - 6.
+Retention or detention ponds or areas shall not be included in the calculation of open space unless they use naturalizing techniques like berming, contouring, landscaping and /or natural materials.
+Street rights-of-way, building areas, parking lots and yards held in individual ownership shall not count as open space. - 6.
 Open Space Ownership The required open space shall be held in common ownership, for the perpetual benefit of residents of the development, by a legally established corporation, association or other legal entity, or be dedicated to the City of Goldsboro as a public park.
 The terms of such lease or conveyance shall include provisions suitable to the City Council guaranteeing: - The continued use of such land for the intended purposes; - Continuity of maintenance for those portions of the open space requiring such; and - Adequate insurance protection. - 7.
 Open Space Access -All open space shall be accessible to residents by fronting a public street, recorded pedestrian easement or fee simple property. - 8.
-Streets and Paving All streets, parking and loading areas shall meet City standards. - Pedestrian Facilities Sidewalks or walkways shall form a logical, safe and convenient system for pedestrian access to all dwelling units, project facilities, open spaces and principal off site pedestrian destinations.
+Streets and Paving All streets, parking and loading areas shall meet City standards. - 9.
+Pedestrian Facilities Sidewalks or walkways shall form a logical, safe and convenient system for pedestrian access to all dwelling units, project facilities, open spaces and principle off site pedestrian destinations. - 10.
+Storm Drainage Surface or underground storm drainage facilities shall be provided for all streets, roads, drives and parking/loading areas.
+All storm drainage shall be directed into established surface or underground storm drainage facilities.
+Storm water retention basins shall be designed into landscaped areas as natural appearing ponds or as architectural design features.
+Dry detention ponds shall be designed into landscaped areas. - 11.
+Utilities All utility lines shall be underground. - 12.
+Lighting Outdoor lighting shall be provided for security.
+Such lighting shall be shielded to direct light downward and not into the dwelling units, on or adjacent to the multi-family development. - 13.
+Parking All parking shall be accordance with Section 6.1 (Off-Street Parking, Loading and Stacking Standards). - 14.
+Signage All signage shall be in accordance with Section 6.4 (Signage Standards).